Recommendations for planting soybeans after soybeans

 Keep in mind additional tillage operations and foliar fungicide applications will increase production costs.

-If you plan to plant soybeans into a field infested with SCN in 2021, yield losses, SCN populations and the risk of developing a resistant SCN population type are likely to increase.
+If you plan to plant soybeans into a field infested with SCN in 2021, yield losses, SCN populations and the risk of developing a resistant SCN population type are likely to increase because crop rotation is one of the most effective SCN management tactics.
 The potential for these outcomes occurring can be reduced by implementing the following management practices:

-- Collect soil samples from each field and submit them to Michigan State University Pest & Plant Diagnostics for the standard SCN analysis and the SCN type test if the yields in the field have been declining or SCN numbers are high.
+- Collect soil samples from each field and submit them to MSU Plant & Pest Diagnostics for the standard SCN analysis and the SCN type test if the yields in the field have been declining or SCN numbers are high.

-Planting soybeans after soybeans also increases the development of herbicide-resistant weeds.
-The main reasons for this are that fields planted to corn are usually tilled more intensively than fields planted to soybeans, and two important herbicide groups (triazines and HPPD inhibitors) cannot be used in soybeans.
+Planting soybeans after soybeans could also increase the development of herbicide-resistant weeds.
+The main reasons for this are that fields planted to corn are usually tilled more intensively than fields planted to soybeans, and there are two important herbicide groups (triazines and HPPD inhibitors) that cannot be used in soybeans providing alternative herbicide options for control.
 The following steps will help delay the development of herbicide-resistant weeds in continuous soybean rotations.

 - Use more intensive tillage operations.

-- Prevent weed seed production by removing escaped marestail and pigweed plants prior to seed development.
+- Prevent weed seed production by removing escaped marestail (horseweed) and pigweed (waterhemp or Palmer amaranth) plants prior to seed development.

-- Use different seed technologies (LibertyLink, Roundup Ready 2 Xtend, LibertyLink GT27, Enlist E3 and Roundup Ready) each year to use herbicides with different sites of action.
+- Use different seed technologies (LibertyLink, Roundup Ready 2 Xtend, LibertyLink GT27, Enlist E3, or XtendFlex soybean) each year to use herbicides with different sites of action.

-- Include herbicides having different sites of action in all pre-emergence and post-emergence herbicide applications.
-This is especially important for post-emergence applications.
+- Include herbicides having different sites of action in preemergence and postemergence herbicide applications.
+This is especially important for postemergence applications.

 - Avoid using herbicides with the same sites of action each year.